matiascherer/nashville-housing-project/README.md

 # nashville-housing-project
 This project contains a comprehensive analysis of the Nashville real estate market utilizing SQL and PowerBI.
 The project encompasses a significant data cleaning phase, ensuring high data quality.
-Leveraging Power BI, the analysis dives into key trends and insights shaping the real estate landscape in the Nashville region.
+Leveraging PowerBI, the analysis dives into key trends and insights shaping the real estate landscape in the Nashville region.

 **Skills used:**
 - **SQL:** CTEs, Update, Convert, Self Joins, Substring, Charindex, Len, Alter Table, Substring, ParseName, Replace, Delete, Drop Column.